Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

     > SELECT SYSTEM$GLOBAL_ACCOUNT_SET_PARAMETER('FILL_ORG_NAME.FILL_AZURE_ACCOUNT_NAME', 'ENABLE_ACCOUNT_DATABASE_REPLICATION', 'true');
     > ```
     >
-    > #### Verify that accounts are enabled for replication
+    > Verify that accounts are enabled for replication
     > ```sql
     > USE ROLE ACCOUNTADMIN;
     > SHOW REPLICATION ACCOUNTS;
     >```

-- [Install SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql) (CLI Client): used to load data into a Snowflake internal stage
+- #### [Install SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql) (CLI Client): used to load data into a Snowflake internal stage
-- Check that SNOWFLAKE_SAMPLE_DATA shared database is visible, otherwise create it:
+- #### Check that SNOWFLAKE_SAMPLE_DATA shared database is visible, otherwise create it:
     >```sql
     > USE ROLE ACCOUNTADMIN;
     > CREATE DATABASE IF NOT EXISTS SNOWFLAKE_SAMPLE_DATA FROM SHARE SFC_SAMPLES.SAMPLE_DATA;
     > GRANT IMPORTED PRIVILEGES ON DATABASE SNOWFLAKE_SAMPLE_DATA TO ROLE PUBLIC;
     >```

-- (**Optional**) Python Streamlit Dashboard - install the following modules/connectors:
+- #### Python Streamlit Dashboard - install the following modules/connectors:
   - Install Python (3.8 or higher): `python --version`
   - [Install Snowflake Python connector](https://docs.snowflake.com/developer-guide/python-connector/python-connector-install#installing-the-python-connector)
   - [Install Streamlit](https://docs.streamlit.io/library/get-started/installation#install-streamlit-on-macoslinux), then a few components
     >```bash
     > pip install streamlit-echarts
     > pip install pandas
-    > streamlit hello
+    > streamlit hello  #(as a test)
     >```

-- (**Optional**) Sigma BI Dashboard
+- #### (`Optional`) Sigma BI Dashboard
   - [Sigma Free Trial](https://www.sigmacomputing.com/free-trial/) or launch the Sigma tile in Snowflake Partner Connect from your Snowsight UI

 ### What You’ll Learn
 In this quickstart you will learn
 - How to use out of the box features available in Snowflake to build resiliency against region failures.
-- Group based replication and failover of account objects.
+- Group based replication and failover of account objects, databases, shares.
-- Database replication (as part of the group) from primary to secondary.
-- Account object replication (users, roles, WHs, resource monitors, data shares) from primary to secondary.
-- How to keep a DR instance ready to serve as exact replica of the primary instance - with upto date data and governance policies.
-- How to trigger failover of replication/failover groups and client connections.
+- Pipeline replication (public preview): dynamic tables, stages, pipes, load history.
+- Client redirect after a failover leveraged by Streamlit and Sigma dashboards.

 ### What You’ll Need

-- Python installed on local machine to stimulate a python app failover (Needed for streamlit app).
+- Python (minimum 3.8) installed on local machine for a Streamlit app.
-- A Sigma trial account to stimulate a BI dashboard failover (Needed for Sigma BI app).
+- (Optional) Sigma trial account to stimulate a BI dashboard failover.

 ### What You’ll Build
 - Source account resources to mimic a production grade Snowflake account.